 caloric theory of heat

-The view, formalized by Antoine Lavoisier toward the end of the 18th century, that heat consists of particles of a weightless, invisible fluid, caloric, which resides between the atoms of material substances.
+The caloric theory of heat is a view, formalized by Antoine Lavoisier toward the end of the 18th century, that heat consists of particles of a weightless, invisible fluid, caloric, which resides between the atoms of material substances.
 The theory fell from favor as physicists began to appreciate the equivalence of work and heat.

 Related categories HISTORY OF SCIENCE